-When you have gained a significant amount of weight over a period of many years, the pressure to take it off becomes enormous.
+When you have gained significant weight over many years, the pressure to take it off becomes enormous.
 You didn’t choose to become obese.
 Obesity is not a choice, but you can choose to be healthy.
-In an effort to lose a significant amount of weight, you may have considered turning to bariatrics.
+To lose significant weight, you may have considered turning to bariatrics.
 Or, more specifically, weight loss surgery.

 Bariatrics is the science of helping people lose weight through medical means.
-Bariatric surgery encompasses procedures like the gastric sleeve, gastric bypass, and lap band.
+Bariatric surgery encompasses gastric sleeve, gastric bypass, and lap band procedures.
 There are also non-surgical techniques like the gastric balloon.
-All of these procedures are designed to help you shed the excess pounds quickly and healthily.
+These procedures are designed to help you shed the excess pounds quickly and healthily.

 While it sounds like bariatrics is a quick fix for obesity, these procedures are anything but.
-You must work hard to make them pay off for you, even if you turn to permanent surgeries like the gastric sleeve or gastric bypass.
+You must work hard to make them pay off, even if you turn to permanent surgeries like the gastric sleeve or gastric bypass.

 You will be required to make healthy food choices and eat nutritious meals.
 You’ll need to exercise regularly and drink lots of fluids.
 Leading a healthier lifestyle is what weight loss surgery success is all about.
-To get there, you need to choose a surgery that might be right for you.
+You need to choose a surgery that suits you to get there.

-But before you start marking the calendar, you’ll need to consult with a bariatric surgeon.
+But before marking the calendar, you must consult with a bariatric surgeon.
 Only a sit-down meeting with a qualified weight loss doctor can help you determine if weight loss surgery is right for you.
-Here are the other things you’re likely to learn by meeting with a bariatric surgeon in the hopes of reaching your health and weight goals.
+Here are the other things you’re likely to learn by meeting with a bariatric surgeon to reach your health and weight goals.

 What is the Purpose of a Weight Loss Surgery Consultation?